-- for staff. - Disinfect any high-traffic areas, such as doorknobs, counters, etc. Close self-serve blood pressure units.
+- Provide hand sanitizer on counters for use by customers and have sufficient and easy access to soap and water or hand sanitizer for staff. - Increase cleaning measures and supplies for the pharmacy area. - Bathrooms should be disinfected after use. - Disinfect any high-traffic areas, such as doorknobs, counters, etc. - Close self-serve blood pressure units.

 - Encourage all prescribers to submit prescription orders via telephone or electronically.
-The pharmacy should have procedures to avoid handling paper prescriptions. - Drive-through and curbside service should be used for prescription pick up. - Deliver pharmacy items to patients' homes where possible. ٠ - Utilize plastic shields/screens at check-out and other counters. - Widen check-out counters for physical distancing.

-- Packaged medication can be placed on a counter for the patient to retrieve. - Avoid handling insurance or benefit cards. - Avoid touching objects that have been handled by patients. - Add markings and signs where appropriate to encourage physical distancing.
+The pharmacy should have procedures to avoid handling paper prescriptions. - Drive-through and curbside service should be used for prescription pick up. - Deliver pharmacy items to patients' homes where possible. - Utilize plastic shields/screens at check-out and other counters. - Widen check-out counters for physical distancing. - Strategies to limit direct contact with customers include: - Packaged medication can be placed on a counter for the patient to retrieve. - o Avoid handling insurance or benefit cards. - o Avoid touching objects that have been handled by patients. - Add markings and signs where appropriate to encourage physical distancing.